 The elements are:

-• two Database servers who are the ones to store all the information that FreeSWITCH and FusionPBX use.
+• two or three Database servers which are the ones to store all the information that FreeSWITCH and FusionPBX use.

-• one Arbitrator server that its only role is to avoid the brain-split issue when the communication between the two database nodes breaks.
+• if there are only two database servers, one Arbitrator server its only role is to avoid the brain-split issue when the communication between the two database nodes breaks.

 Pros, Cons and Side Effects of a Load-balanced FusionPBX Cluster